 The City of Cape Town has been working with EPRU to find an evidence-based answer to which methods are most effective in encouraging more prudent water use by the public.
 Prof Martine Visser, Dr Kerri Brick, and Johanna Brühl are behavioural economists at EPRU.
 The EPRU team was supported by Samantha De Martino from Sussex University, and Jorge Garcia from Cicero in Norway.
 The results assist the municipality to design policy that will help manage the city’s water supplies in an increasing climate change-stressed future.
 The study focuses on identifying which incentives best motivate households of different income levels to reduce their consumption.

 Africa’s cities growth might have kicked off a bit later than many other developing world countries, but they are growing fast.
-This presents on this content with an opportunity to do so in a way that creates ‘a more harmonious relationship between their natural and built environments.
+This presents an opportunity to do so in a way that creates ‘a more harmonious relationship between their natural and built environments.
 This is according to a new report by the World Bank, which concludes that ‘focused action is necessary’ in order to avoid ‘largely unchecked (negative) impacts on the natural environment, and the degradation of natural assets and ecosystems within African cities’.

 Duke welcomed over 70 scholars and practitioners from 15 countries for the second annual Sustainable Energy Transitions Initiative (SETI) Meeting, May 9-11, 2017.